otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-api-versioning-relationships-repository-pattern.md

 ---

-### Task Five - Enums (Independent Research)

-In **Prisma**, you can use enums.
-An enum is a special type that defines a set of constants.
-Create an enum called `Role` with the following constants: `LEARNER` and `LECTURER`.
-Add a role field to the `User` model with the `@default(LEARNER)` directive.
-The role field should be of type `Role`.

-> What happens when you try to create a user with a role that is not one of the constants defined in the enum?

-In the router file, update the **Swagger** documentation include the role field.

----

 ### Submission

 Create a new pull request and assign **grayson-orr** to review your practical submission.
 Please do not merge your own pull request.